Spooky times don't only happen during Halloween season. Watch out! Ghost stories can creep up on you anytime of year.

 Every year, young people from across Halifax Regional Municipality (and beyond!) enter their stories—originals or retellings of stories they have heard before—in one of 3 age categories: 7-9, 10-12, or 13-15.

-This contest, in its 29th year, is a partnership between Halifax Public Libraries and the Helen Creighton Folklore Society.
+This contest, in its 29th year, is a partnership between Halifax Public Libraries and the Helen Creighton Folklore Societyopens a new window.
 Helen Creighton, a renowned folklorist, collected songs, stories, and lore from across the Maritimes, including numerous stories of the supernatural.
 Many of these were included in her book Bluenose Ghosts, first published in 1957.

-In 2018, the Government of Canada named Helen a Person of National Significance for her contributions.
+In 2018, the Government of Canada named Helen a Person of National Significanceopens a new window for her contributions.

 Terrifying local talent